VivianeLVieira/Seeding-VV-News/README.md

         command: cd folder_project_name

-    •	Clone the repository into this folder, replacing repository-url with th link you copied in the "step 2"
+    •	Clone the repository into this folder, replacing repository-url with the link you copied in step 2

         command: git clone repository-url

-B. Install Depedences -> use the follow commands to install necessary dependences
+B. Install dependencies -> use the following commands to install the necessary dependencies

-3. Install all dependences from package.json
+3. Install all dependencies from package.json

-        comand: npm install
+        command: npm install

 Or, follow steps 4 - 12 to install them manually.

-4. Add dotenv to manager the enviroment variables (development and test)
+4. Add dotenv to manage the environment variables (development and test)

         comands: npm install dotenv